COVID-19 treatment: mechanisms of action

 Possible treatments: convalescent plasma, monoclonal antibodies, intravenous immunoglobulin (IVIG), thymosin alpha 1, interleukin-7, interleukin-2, nivolumab

-Activating innate immunity via PRRs (TLRs, RIG-I, STING) or antiviral effector mechanisms.
+Activating innate immunity via PRRs (TLRs, RIG-I, STING) or antiviral effector mechanisms14.

-Possible treatments: imiquimod, resiquimod, polyinosinic-polycytidylic acid (poly I:C), monophosphoryl lipid A, CpG oligonucleotides
+Possible treatments: imiquimod, resiquimod, polyinosinic-polycytidylic acid (poly I:C), monophosphoryl lipid A, CpG oligonucleotides, NOD1/2 agonists

-Vitamins, minerals, and cofactors essential for immune cell function and signaling.
+Additional vitamins, minerals, and cofactors essential for immune cell function and signaling15.

-Possible treatments: vitamin A, vitamin C, vitamin D, vitamin E, vitamin B6, vitamin B12, zinc, selenium, iron, copper, magnesium
+Possible treatments: vitamin A, vitamin C, vitamin D, vitamin E, vitamin B6, vitamin B12, zinc, selenium, iron, copper, magnesium, vitamin K

 Modulating regulatory immune cells (e.g., Tregs) or checkpoint pathways to balance inflammation.